-A1431E: Frame directives are not accepted outside of PROCs/FUNCTIONS See the following in the armasm User Guide:
+A1431E: Frame directives are not accepted outside of PROCs/FUNCTIONs

-Frame directives.
+• Frame directives.

 A1432E: Floating-point register type not consistent with selected floating-point architecture

 A1433E: Only the writeback form of this instruction exists

 The addressing mode specified for the instruction did not include the writeback specifier (that is, a '!' after the base register), but the instruction set only supports the writeback form of the instruction.
 Either use the writeback form, or replace with instructions that have the required behavior.